ewxrjk/temper/README.md

 Leave out the `keyfile` and `certfile` options if you don't need TLS.

+Request logging is enabled by default; use the `--logging` option to enable it.

 Results are returned in JSON format, much like the `--json` option.
 To query all devices: